Insights

 </Frame>

-String variables can be referenced in group-by and dimension filter fields using the `$variableName` syntax.
+String variables can be referenced in group-by and dimension filter fields with the `$variableName` syntax.

-Variables marked as **Dynamic** can be changed at any time from the dashboard view, and all widgets that reference them will automatically refresh with the updated values.
+Variables can be edited from the dashboard view.
+Widgets that reference a variable refresh with the updated value.

 <Tip>